Skip to content

 Training Pipeline

-As shown in the below figure, a power model can be attributed by the path it was trained.
-Training pipeline is an abstract of power model training that applies a set of learning methods to a different combination of energy source labels, available metrics, and idle/control plane power isolation choices to each specific group of nodes/machines.
+Model server can provide various power models for different context and learning methods.
+Training pipeline is an abstract of power model training that applies a set of learning methods to a different combination of energy sources, power isolation methods, available energy-related metrics.

 energy source or source refers to the source (power meter) that provides an energy number.
 Each source provides one or more energy components.
 Currently supported source are shown as below.